gravitl/netmaker/docs/_build/html/_sources/index.rst.txt

 Quick Start
 ---------------

-Get up and running as quickly as possible with a full mesh overlay VPN based on WireGuard.
+A quick start guide to getting up and running with Netmaker and WireGuard as quickly as possible.

 .. toctree::
    :maxdepth: 2